-- Children >3 years old who are seen in a medical setting should have their BP measured. - The preferred method of BP measurement is auscultation. - Correct measurement requires a cuff that is appropriate to the size of the child's upper arm.

-- Elevated BP must be confirmed on repeated visits before characterizing a child as having hypertension. - Measures obtained by oscillometric devices that exceed the 90th percentile should be repeated by auscultation.
+- Children >3 years old who are seen in a medical setting should have their BP measured. - The preferred method of BP measurement is auscultation. - Correct measurement requires a cuff that is appropriate to the size of the child's upper arm. - Elevated BP must be confirmed on repeated visits before characterizing a child as having hypertension. - Measures obtained by oscillometric devices that exceed the 90th percentile should be repeated by auscultation.

-Children >3 years old who are seen in medical care settings should have their BP measured at least once during every health care episode.
-Children <3 years old should have their BP measured in special circumstances (see Table 1).
+Children over the age of 3 years who are seen in medical care settings should have their BP measured at least once during every health care episode.
+Children under age 3 should have their BP measured in special circumstances.
+(See table 1.)

 The BP tables are based on auscultatory measurements; therefore, the preferred method of measurement is auscultation.
 As discussed below, oscillometric devices are convenient and minimize observer error, but they do not provide measures that are identical to auscultation.
-To confirm hypertension, the BP in children should be measured with a standard clinical sphygmomanometer, using a stethoscope placed over the brachial artery pulse, proximal and medial to the cubital fossa, and below the bottom edge of the cuff (ie, \sim 2 cm above the cubital fossa).
+To confirm hypertension, the BP in children should be measured with a standard clinical sphygmomanometer, using a stethoscope placed over the brachial artery pulse, proximal and medial to the cubital fossa, and below the bottom edge of the cuff (i.e., about 2 cm above the cubital fossa).
 The use of the bell of the stethoscope may allow softer Korotkoff sounds to be heard better.^{3,4} The use of an appropriately sized cuff may preclude the placement of the stethoscope in this precise location, but there is little evidence that significant inaccuracy is introduced, either if the head of the stethoscope is slightly out of position or if there is contact between the cuff and the stethoscope.
-Preparation of the child for standard measurement can affect the BP level just as much as technique.5 Ideally, the child whose BP is to be measured should have avoided stimulant drugs or foods, have been sitting quietly for 5 minutes, and seated with his or her back supported, feet on the floor and right arm supported, cubital fossa at heart level.^{6,7} The right arm is preferred in repeated measures of BP for consistency and comparison with standard tables and because of the possibility of coarctation of the aorta, which might lead to false (low) readings in the left arm.8
+Preparation of the child for standard measurement can affect the BP level just as much as technique.5 Ideally, the child whose BP is to be measured should have avoided stimulant drugs or foods, have been sitting quietly for 5 minutes, and seated with his or her back supported, feet on the floor and right arm supported, cubital fossa at heart level.^{6,7} The right arm is preferred in repeated measures of BP for consistency and comparison to standard tables and because of the possibility of